TULiberalArts/Neuroscience/pages/next-stops.md

 - [Rosalie Schumann](https://liberalarts.temple.edu/news/alumni-spotlight-rosalie-schumann) is currently a medical student at the Philadelphia College of Osteopathic Medicine.
 _Double Major in Neuroscience and Psychology from Temple in 2018_

+- [Jasmine Forde](https://liberalarts.temple.edu/news/alumni-spotlight-jasmine-forde) is currently a Research Analyst at Mathematica.
+_Double Major in Neuroscience and Psychology from Temple in 2016_

 ___

 ## Make Your Declaration